Mike and Dorothy are avid birders and nature lovers. Dorothy is a former newspaper reporter who has written several nature-related books.

 The Roadrunner vs Rattlesnakes

-Mainly a bird of the American southwest where there is an abundance of rattlesnakes, a roadrunner delivers pecks to the head of a small rattlesnake with lightning speed turning the rattler into lunch.
+Mainly a bird of the American southwest, where there is an abundance of rattlesnakes, a roadrunner is known to be kind of vicious.
+This bird typically delivers multiple pecks to the head of smaller rattlesnakes with lightning speed, turning the rattler into lunch.
 In an article in National Wildlife Magazine, written by Michael Lipske, the author referred to the roadrunner as "one part terminator and one part Hoover vacuum cleaner."
 A roadrunner will eat black widow spiders right along with the fruit of a prickly pear cactus.

 Bigger prey requires a bit of additional effort on the roadrunner's part.
 They will peck the prey until it becomes helpless, then beat the body against a hard surface until enough bones are broken to allow digestion.
 This process often takes up to an hour.